Friday, October 22, 2021

 Still Life, which peaked at #4 in the U.K. and #5 in the United States.
 The Rolling Stones released their cover of the Miracles' hit "Going To A Go-Go".

-Footage of shows in Tempe, Arizona and the Brendan Byrne Area in the Meadowlands, New Jersey were featured in the movie Let's Spend the Night Together.
+Footage of shows in Tempe, Arizona and the Brendan Byrne Arena in the Meadowlands, New Jersey were featured in the movie Let's Spend the Night Together.
 Later in the year, the Rolling Stones performed in Europe for the first time in six years.

 The group recorded most of their next album at Pathé-Marconi Studios in Paris.
 Chris Kimsey, who had been an engineer for the band on Sticky Fingers, had become their co-producer from the Some Girls album on.